What to Wear to a Roller Skating Rink: Tips for Comfort and Safety

 • Top: Wear a comfortable shirt that allows for a full range of motion.
 Avoid wearing heavy or thick clothing that may make you too warm while skating.

 • Accessories: Consider wearing a lightweight jacket or hoodie that you can easily take off if you get too warm.
-Avoid wearing bulky or heavy jewellery that could get caught on your skates or clothing.
+Avoid wearing bulky or heavy jewellery that could get caught on your clothing.

-Accessories
+Accessories for Beginners

 Helmets